-- Each cohort should complete a maximum of seven, two-hour sessions (virtual or in-person), facilitated by South Carolina First Steps AmeriCorps Members.
-All activities will come from the Be Storm Family Café in a Box curriculum. - AmeriCorps Members must: - a. maintain attendance records, sign-in sheets, a list of Community Advocates attending each session, and materials provided - b. serve meals and provide childcare at each session - c. provide incentives - In addition to working with SCFS AmeriCorps Members, cohorts will also be serviced by Community Advocates at every session.
+- Each cohort should complete a maximum of seven, two-hour sessions (virtual or in-person), facilitated by South Carolina First Steps partnership staff or team member.
+All activities will come from the Be Strong Family Café in a Box curriculum. - Café facilitators must: - a. maintain attendance records, sign-in sheets, a list of Community Advocates attending each session, and materials provided - b. serve meals and provide childcare at each session - c. provide incentives - Cohorts will also be serviced by Community Advocates at every session.
 Community Advocates should attend each session for the purpose of sharing information and community resources with program participants.
-Community Advocates may include, but are not limited to: officials from local state agencies, nonprofits, school district personnel, etc. Community Advocates must: - a. distribute materials regarding community resources and support services
+Community Advocates may include, but are not limited to: officials from publicly-funded agencies and entities, nonprofits, school district personnel, etc. Community Advocates must distribute materials regarding community resources and support services.

 - Partnerships shall utilize formal or informal needs assessments to refer/link families to additional interventions as necessary and beneficial. - Given the risk factor profile of clients/families served by First Steps, it is expected that a majority of clients will be connected to services in addition to this program.
-Pre-existing connections made prior to the client's involvement with First Steps may count toward this standard. - 70% of families served must have at least one successful connection per program year. - SCFS AmeriCorps Members shall maintain (within the designated First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral - Referrals and successful connections shall be entered (within the First Steps Data Collection System) within 7 days of referral.
+Pre-existing connections made prior to the client's involvement with First Steps may count toward this standard. - 70% of families served must have at least one successful connection per program year. - Partnership staff and/or team members shall maintain (within the designated First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral - Referrals and successful connections shall be entered (within the First Steps Data Collection System) within 5 days of referral.

-- The Family Café' is a Peer-to-Peer model and all sessions should be facilitated by a SCFS AmeriCorps Member has completed curriculum training sponsored by Be Strong Families or South Carolina First Steps.
-If training is completed through Be Strong Families, the participant must submit a certificate of completion to the Core Functions Program Lead and SCFS AmeriCorps Program Coordinator.
-Being a parent of a young child supports the implementation of program reflection practices, however, it is not a requirement. - Minimally qualified SCFS AmeriCorps Members must be able to establish a good rapport with Family Café' participants. - Café facilitators, and at least one other staff member within the participating partnership, must attend the Be Strong Café' Training, prior to serving families.
-If a facilitator is unable to attend the Be Strong Café' Training, the partnership will be responsible for making sure the facilitator receives the necessary training to implement the model with fidelity. - Each member should have knowledge of both the language and culture of the community served.
+- The Family Café' is a Peer-to-Peer model and all sessions should be facilitated by a partnership staff or team member who has completed curriculum training sponsored by Be Strong Families.
+When training is completed through Be Strong Families, the participant must submit a certificate of completion to the Core Functions Program Lead.
+At least one (1) partnership facilitator must be trained in the Family Café model by Be Strong Families and must submit certification of training completion.
+Being a parent of a young child supports the implementation of program reflection practices, however, it is not a requirement. - Café facilitators, and at least one other staff member within the participating partnership, must attend the Be Strong Café' Training, prior to serving families.
+If a facilitator is unable to attend the Be Strong Café' Training, the partnership will be responsible for making sure the facilitator receives the necessary training to implement the model with fidelity. - Minimally qualified local partnership staff or team members must be able to establish a good rapport with Family Café participants. - Each member should have knowledge of both the language and culture of the community served.

-This is a pilot and county partnerships will be required to participate in quarterly discussions with the SCFS State Office to determine best practices as well as gather information about individual experiences with the Family Café'.
+This is a pilot and county partnerships will be required to participate in quarterly discussions with the SCFS State Office to determine best practices as well as gather information about individual experiences with the Family Café.

 - Following each cohort, families will be assessed using the Be Strong National Office Evaluation in session 7.
 Once completed, the local partnership must submit the completed evaluation to the SCFS State Office to be submitted to the Be Strong National Office.
-(Evaluations must be submitted to SCFS State Office within 10 days of assessment.) - Quarterly meetings will be held with participating local partnerships and the SCFS State Office to support implementation, SCFS AmeriCorps Members, and debrief on the project.
+(Evaluations must be submitted to SCFS State Office within 10 days of assessment.) - Quarterly meetings will be held with participating local partnerships and the SCFS State Office to support implementation and debrief on the project.
 The meeting agenda will include reports on program outcomes, implementation successes and challenges, and the level of resources needed (money, staffing, etc.) for successful implementation.